balderdashy/waterline-docs/queries/query.md

 Waterline exposes a normalized language for finding records no matter which datastore the records live in.
 The following options are available on all `find` and `findOne` queries.

-Each option will return an instance of the deferred object used to create the query so each option can be chained together to create complex queries.
+Each option will return an instance of the deferred object used to create the query, so options can be chained together to create complex queries.

 See [Query Language](query-language.md) for more information on the options available in the